mbari-org/aidata/README.md

 on AI data for a number of projects at MBARI that require detection, clustering or classification workflows.

-This supports loading [sdcat](https://github.com/mbari-org/sdcat) formatted output and downloads from [Tator](https://www.tatorapp.com/) databases, although support for other data sources is also possible, e.g. [FathomNet](https://fathomnet.org/). so we decided to keep the name generic.
+This supports loading [sdcat](https://github.com/mbari-org/sdcat) formatted output and downloads from [Tator](https://www.tatorapp.com/) and
+[Redis](https://redis.io) databases, although support for other data sources is also possible, e.g. [FathomNet](https://fathomnet.org/). so we decided to keep the name generic.

 ## Installation